Childhood obesity: Physical

-Childhood obesity however can also lead to life-threatening conditions including diabetes, high blood pressure, heart disease, sleep problems, cancer, and other disorders.
+Childhood obesity, however, can also lead to life-threatening conditions including diabetes, high blood pressure, heart disease, sleep problems, cancer, and other disorders.
 Some of the other disorders would include liver disease, early puberty or menarche, eating disorders such as anorexia and bulimia, skin infections, and asthma and other respiratory problems.

-The early physical effects of obesity in adolescence include, almost all of the child's organs being affected, gallstones, hepatitis, sleep apnoea and increased intracranial pressure.
+The early physical effects of obesity in adolescence include almost all of the child's organs being affected, gallstones, hepatitis, sleep apnoea and increased intracranial pressure.
 Overweight children are also more likely to grow up to be overweight adults.
 Obesity during adolescence has been found to increase mortality rates during adulthood.

 A 2008 study has found that children who are obese have carotid arteries which have prematurely aged by as much as thirty years as well as abnormal levels of cholesterol.

 Long-term effects

 Children who are obese are likely to be obese as adults.
 Thus, they are more at risk for adult health problems such as heart disease, type 2 diabetes, stroke, several types of cancer, and osteoarthritis.
-One study showed that children who became obese as early as age 2 were more likely to be obese as adults.
-According to an article in The New York Times all of these health effects are contributing to a shorter lifespan of five years for these obese children.
+A large population based study showed that adolescents who were overweight or obese had a 2.2 times increased risk of sudden death and a 3.5 times increased risk for death from coronary heart disease or stroke in adulthood as compared to normal BMI peers.
+Another study showed that those with an elevated BMI in childhood and adulthood were at an elevated risk of certain chronic medical conditions including a 5.4 times increased risk of diabetes, 2.7 times increased risk of hypertension, and 1.8 times increased risk of elevated LDL cholesterol (a cholesterol-based measure of risk of atherosclerosis) in adulthood.
+However, in children or adolescents with elevated BMI who reduce their BMI to normal levels, these risks are decreased to a similar level as those with normal BMI in childhood and adulthood.
+One study showed that children who became obese as early as age two were more likely to be obese as adults.
+According to an article in The New York Times, the health effects of childhood obesity may lead to a reduction in lifespan of two to five years.
 It is the first time in two centuries that the current generation of children in America may have a shorter lifespan than their parents.